Should I Take High School Online?

 To learn more about attending a cyber high school program, check out our blog post: How Does Online High School Work?

-If you think the cyber model would be a good fit for you, we invite you and your family to join us at an Online Open House where you will get to experience our virtual classroom first-hand and see how online learning works.
+If you think the cyber model would be a good fit for you, we invite you and your family to join us at an upcoming Online Open House where you will get to experience our virtual classroom first-hand and see how online learning works.
 You’ll get a demonstration of the technology we use, and of course you will get to meet staff here at PA Virtual Charter School and a get a chance to ask any questions you might have.